-Lightning Strikes, Engine Fires, Water Immersion
+Lightning Strikes, Engine Fires, Water Immersion:

-- 1. Inspect the EIS wiring harnesses, controllers, and coil packs. - 2.
+- 1. Inspect the EIS wiring harness and controller. - 2.
 If there is obvious damage, replace the damaged parts. - 3.
 If there is no obvious damage, perform a ground run-up.
-If no problems are found, continue with the standard procedures as stated in the AFMS. - 4.
-If unsure, contact factory (248-674-3433 or sales@electroair.net)
+If no problems are found, continue with the standard procedures as stated in the AFMS.

+4. If unsure, contact factory (248-674-3433 or sales@electroair.net)

-6.0 Receiving and Acceptance Checking of EIS Kit
+6.0 Receiving and Acceptance Checking of EIS Kit:

 - 1. Review the packaging before acceptance from the freight carrier.
-If the packaging is damaged, refuse the shipment. - 2.
-Open the package; and, review the contents of the package to the content listing on the package.
+If damaged refuse. - 2.
+Open the package.
 Components of the EIS kit are inserted into different sections and each component should be handled with care. - 3.
+Review the contents of the package to the content listing on the package. - 4.
 Are all of the materials there? - a.
 Yes, proceed to step 4. - b.
 No, contact the factory.
-Have the serial number of the kit available when contacting.
-(248-674-3433 or sales@electroair.com) - 4.
-Review the controller for damage to the aluminum housing. - 5.
-Review the wires for nicks and cracks. - 6.
-Review the coil pack and plate for external damage. - 7.
-Review the CSTW/MTH for external damage. - 8.
+Have the serial number of the kit available when contacting. (factory 248-674-3433 or sales@electroair.com) - 5.
+Review the controller for damage to the aluminum housing. - 6.
+Review the wires for nicks and cracks. - 7.
+Review the coil pack and plate for external damage. - 8.
+Review the CSTW/MTH for external damage. - 9.
 Are all materials acceptable? - a.
 Yes, proceed with installation. - b.
 No, contact the factory.
-Have the serial number of the kit available when contacting.
-(248-674-3433 or sales@electroair.com)
+Have the serial number of the kit available when contacting. (factory 248-674-3433 or sales@electroair.com)